Biometric Authentication

 Biometric authentication is commonly used to control access to physical and digital resources such as buildings, rooms, and computers.

-Biometric identification employs biometrics to identify a person, such as fingerprints or retina scans, whereas biometric authentication uses biometrics to verify that persons are who they say they are.
+Biometric identification employs biometrics to identify person, such as fingerprints or retina scans, whereas biometric authentication uses biometrics to verify that persons are who they say they are.

 Methods of biometric authentication

-To digitally identify someone or provide them permission to access a system, the following technologies can be used:
+To digitally identify someone or provide them permission to access system, the following technologies can be used:

 Biometric gadgets that use chemicals

-Biometric devices with a visual component
+Biometric devices with visual component

 Subjects are identified via retina scans, which examine the arrangement of blood vessels in the back of their eyes.

-Hand geometry recognition uses a mathematical description of the distinctive properties of people’s hands to verify identify or authorize transactions.
+Hand geometry recognition uses mathematical description of the distinctive properties of people’s hands to verify identify or authorize transactions.

 The distances between various elements of the hand, such as finger length, finger breadth, and the contour of the troughs between the knuckles, are measured.